 There are two main reasons behind industrial pipe color coding and pipe marking:

-- To allow the metallurgy of each spool to be easily identified in the warehouse before erection
+- To allow the metallurgy of each pipe spool to be easily identified in the warehouse before the erection

 - Process and utility piping can be properly and clearly identified for use by plant personnel

-So colour coding will help in identifying the Piping components shipped individually to the jobsite and Material identification shall not be required for pipe spools that have been verified by the shop and have mark piece numbers associated with them.
+So pipe color coding will help in identifying the Piping components shipped individually to the construction site and Material identification shall not be required for pipe spools that have been verified by the shop and have mark-piece numbers associated with them.

-Permanent colour pipe service markers shall be used for process and utility services.
-Fabricator shall provide service markers for spools produced.
-Placing the marker on the spool shall be done after piping has been installed, coated, or insulated if required.
+Permanent color pipe service markers shall be used for process and utility services.
+The fabricator shall provide service markers for the spools produced.
+Placing the marker on the spool shall be done after the piping has been installed, coated, or insulated if required.

-- Pipe shall be marked with, for example, paint, dye, or tapes for its full length
+- The pipe shall be marked with, for example, paint, dye, or tape for its full-length

-- Fittings shall be stripped from bevel to bevel
+- Pipe Fittings shall be stripped from bevel to bevel

-- Miscellaneous material shall be colour marked so as to provide proper identity
+- Miscellaneous material shall be color-marked so as to provide proper identity

 - The paint shall not cover welded surfaces, heat marks, or any other identification